HariSekhon/Nagios-Plugins/README.md

 * code reCaser for SQL / Pig / Neo4j / Hive HQL / Cassandra / MySQL / PostgreSQL / Impala / MSSQL / Oracle
 * ```scrub.pl``` anonymizes configs / logs for posting online - replaces hostnames/domains/FQDNs, IPs, passwords/keys in Cisco/Juniper configs, custom extensible phrases like your name or your company name

+### See Also ###

+* [My Perl/Python library] - used throughout this code as a submodule to make the programs in this repo short
+* [Spark => Elasticsearch ] - Scala application to index from Spark to Elasticsearch.
+Used to index data in Hadoop clusters or local data via Spark standalone.
+This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig```

 ##### Weblinks #####

 * Official Nagios Homepage: http://www.nagios.org/